dbt-labs/tap-duedil/README.md

 The output of `tap-duedil sync ....` can be piped to `target-stitch` to load the data into your warehouse.

-A subset of streams can be selected using the `--streams` argument to `tap-duedul sync`.
-For more information on these parameters, run `tap-duedul sync -h`
+A subset of streams can be selected using the `--streams` argument to `tap-duedil sync`.
+For more information on these parameters, run `tap-duedil sync -h`

 ---